 About American Home Shield

 American Home Shield is a home warranty company with over 1.8 million customers.
-It provides home service contracts that cover major home systems and appliances in 49 states.
-The company has access to a network of over 16,000 licensed contractors and has paid out over $2 billion in claims over the past five years.
+It provides home service contracts that cover major home systems and appliances and offers additional protection for electronics and select maintenance services.
+The company has access to a network of over 17,000 licensed contractors and has paid out over $2 billion in claims over the past five years.

 Overall Satisfaction Rating